daqhris/daqhris.github.io/crypto-growth-fund.md

 Smart contract address: [`0xE31801C2E58b151C3deD2cB29dA56147b7f27eB1`](https://etherscan.io/address/0xe31801c2e58b151c3ded2cb29da56147b7f27eb1).

 **Essays and publications on [Mirror.xyz](https://mirror.xyz)** from leading thinkers and influential brands.
-Read the written pieces, collected on the [Optimism blockchain](https://qx.app/daqhris), by checking out the [collector's page](https://mirror.xyz/daqhris.eth/collection).
+Read the written pieces by checking out the [collector's page](https://mirror.xyz/daqhris.eth/collection).

 **Liquid Staking**
 Equal amounts of ETH are staked on the Ethereum blockchain via [Stakewise.io](https://stakewise.io) and [Lido.fi](https://lido.fi).
 A similar amount is set aside for the long term as [Rocket Pool ETH](https://docs.rocketpool.net/guides/staking/via-l2.html#setting-up-metamask-on-mainnet) on the Arbitrum network.

-**DAO Delegate**
+**Onchain Voting**
 Active participation, as a delegate, in the voting mechanisms set up by Decentralized Autonomous Organizations of ENS, Optimism, Arbitrum, Uniswap, Aave, Gitcoin, Hop and Safe onchain communities.
 See a public record of votes on [Tally.xyz](https://www.tally.xyz/profile/daqhris.eth) and on [Snapshot.org](https://snapshot.org/#/profile/0xb5ee030c71e76C3E03B2A8d425dBb9B395037C82).

 ### Grants
-A portion of the capital is recurrently donated to developers and their projects in the open-source software ecosystem.
+A portion of the capital is regularly donated to developers and their projects in the open-source software ecosystem.
 View the grants allocated to public goods initiatives on [Gitcoin.co](https://gitcoin.co/daqhris/grants).

 ### Manager